 Step 6: Analyze future prospects

 If you are planning to invest for the long term, then the long life of the company’s product is a must criterion to check.
 Further, check future prospects, expansion possibility, potential sources of revenue in the future, etc.

 Fundamental analysis is an old and proven method to find strong companies for long term investment.
 In this post, we discussed how to do the fundamental analysis of stocks.

-The six steps to perform fundamental analysis on stocks explained in this article are: 1) Use the financial ratios for initial screening, 2)Understand the company, 3) Study the financial reports of the company, 4) Check the debt, 5) Find the company’s competitors 6) Analyse the future prospects.
+The six steps to perform fundamental analysis on stocks explained in this article are: 1) Use the financial ratios for initial screening, 2)Understand the company, 3) Study the financial reports of the company, 4) Check the debt and red signs, 5) Find the company’s competitors 6) Analyse the future prospects.